-- 1. Are the damping constants in Section 5.1.2 consistent with what you would expect?
-If not, attempt to explain why not. - 2.
+- 1. Comment on how well the WAPP resonance curve mode works. - 2.
+Are the damping constants in Section 5.1.2 consistent with what you would expect?
+If not, attempt to explain why not. - 3.
 How do the three average oscillation times found in Section 5.1.3 compare?
-What does this tell you about the critically damped case? - 3.
+What does this tell you about the critically damped case? - 4.
 In Section 5.2.1, how did the phase difference between driver and the oscillator vary with frequency?
 What was the phase at low frequency?
 At high frequency?
-Near resonance? - 4.
+Near resonance? - 5.
 Considering the damping currents used, are the damping constants found in Sections 5.1.3, 5.1.2 and 5.2.1, consistent with each other?
 If not, attempt to explain why not.